prachidurge/WeatherLogger/README.txt

                            Time check method is prepared in isFetchCurrentNeeded() method in WeatherRepositoryImpl.kt
                         2) Some minor warnings.
                         3) If city name gives IOException, default city is set for "Delhi"
+                        4) OnViewClicked for Recyclerview is coded.
+The event just shows a toast.
+Similar architecture would be followed, just that data will be fetched from Database instead of network call.